redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

  But they do, when you run:
  - `yarn rw dev` (the dev server) - the configuration will be picked up and used for the API side.
 Note that the web side is served by the Webpack dev server, in development.
- - `yarn rw serve` (serving api and web sides in production mode) - the configuration will be applied to the fastify instance serving static files from `./web/dist` and your api functions in `./api/dist/functions`
+ - `yarn rw serve` (serving api and web sides in production mode) - the configuration will be applied to the Fastify instance serving static files from `./web/dist` and your api functions in `./api/dist/functions`

  Or if you're running them separately:
- - `yarn rw serve api` (serving just the api side) - configuration will only apply to the fastify instance serving your api side
+ - `yarn rw serve api` (serving just the api side) - configuration will only apply to the Fastify instance serving your api side
- - `yarn rw serve web` (serving just the web side) - configuration will only apply to the fastify instance that serves your static files in `./web/dist/`
+ - `yarn rw serve web` (serving just the web side) - configuration will only apply to the Fastify instance that serves your static files in `./web/dist/`
 :::

 Using [redwood.toml's env var interpolation](#using-environment-variables-in-redwoodtoml), you can configure a different `server.config.js` based on your deployment environment: